 “You’re going to have a short career,” he says.
 “Your hands are not going to hold up.
 And I’m not running it down, don’t get me wrong.
 But you get hit in them bare knuckles, it’s going to cut you.
 It’s going to hurt you.
 And there’s going to be more bad hand injuries.”

-Sam Shewmaker says he has a plan — one even Mike Tyson couldn’t find a
+Sam Shewmaker says he has a plan — one even Mike Tyson couldn’t find a hole in.

 “Not get hit, that’s kind of the point of my game,” he says, “Knockouts are always nice, but my brain, first and foremost, is what is important to me.
 So I try to get out of there without hardly any damage.”